seanhogge/active_translation/README.md

 ##### translatable_locales

 By calling `translatable_locales`, you will get an array of locales for which the object will be translated.
 This has no bearing on whether any translations exist, or any conditions for translations to be performed.

+> NOTES: This is only defined on instances of a model, not the model itself, since the `into` argument allows more than just an Array literal.

 ##### translation_config